Living a Life of Faith, Energised by Love

 There are many buildings these days licensed for marriages, where couples can say their vows before family and friends.
 A church marriage service also includes family and friends, but most importantly recognises God and his love as being an integral part of marriage, so Christian vows are said in a service that includes prayers, readings and songs.

 Couples who want a church wedding will usually marry in their local church.
 St Chad’s parish covers Woodseats and most of Chancet Wood and Beauchief.
 If you live within the parish, you can get married at St Chad’s.
 If you don’t live within the parish boundary it is still possible to be married at St Chad’s but you will need to have a qualifying connection.
 An example of a qualifying connection would be if your parents live in the parish, or used to live in the parish.
-If you contact our parish office we will be able to tell you quickly whether you can get married at St Chad's.
+If you contact our church office we will be able to tell you quickly whether you can get married at St Chad's.

 The service in church should be the high point of the day, with moments of seriousness as life-changing vows are said, and times of great celebration as we share in your happiness.